apache/arrow-site/_posts/2025-03-02-fast-streaming-inserts-in-duckdb-with-adbc.md

 With this architecture decided, I then started running the workers concurrently, instrumenting the system, profiling my code to identify performance issues and tweaking the settings to maximize throughput.
 It seemed to me that there was enough performance headroom to allow for in-flight aggregations.

-One issue: DuckDB inserts from this source were making the file size increase at a rate of ***\~8GB/minute***, putting inserts on hold to export the Parquet files and release the storage would reduce the overall throughput too much.
+One issue: Despite DuckDB's excellent [lightweight compression](https://duckdb.org/2022/10/28/lightweight-compression.html) inserts from this source were making the file size increase at a rate of ***\~8GB/minute***, putting inserts on hold to export the Parquet files and release the storage would reduce the overall throughput to an unacceptable level.
 I decided to implement a rotation of database files based on a file size threshold.

 DuckDB being able to query Hive partitioned parquet on disk or in object storage, the analytics part could be decoupled from the data ingestion pipeline by running a separate querying server pointing at wherever the parquet files would end up.

-Iterating, I created several APIs to try to make the in-flight aggregations efficient enough to keep the overall throughput above my 250k rows/second target.
+Iterating, I created several APIs to try to make in-flight aggregations efficient enough to keep the overall throughput above my 250k rows/second target.

-The first two either ran into issues of data locality or weren't optimized (with SIMD/assembler) enough:
+The first two either ran into issues of data locality or weren't optimized enough:

 *    **CustomArrows** : functions to run on each Arrow Record to create a new Record to insert along with the original
 *    **DuckRunner** : run a series of queries on the database file before rotation

-Reasoning that if unnesting deeply nested data in Arrow Records was causing data locality issues:
+Reasoning that if unnesting deeply nested data in Arrow Record arrays was causing data locality issues:

 *   **Normalizer**: a Bufarrow API to append normalized data to another Arrow Record in the deserialization function